 If your jaw is sore from having your mouth open for a couple of hours, there are steps you can take to prevent additional soreness or TMJ pain.
 For example, eat softer foods and avoid chewing gum for the first few days to give your muscles a chance to relax.
 Usually any soreness is minimal but knowing what to expect after a root canal can help you be prepared for a typical recovery.

 Occasionally, some endodontic restorations require a “re-treatment”.
 This process occurs if a situation such as a cracked root, incomplete root canal, or other source of contamination takes place within the nerve chamber.

-In rare situations where a root canal retreatment is required, you may need to see a specialist or endodontist in Princeton.
+In rare situations where a root canal retreatment is required, you may need to see a specialist or endodontist.
 Dr. Nesrine Bestandji can fully evaluate your situation to determine the next best steps to take.

 Alternatives to Root Canal Treatment

 Gentle root canal treatments help save your tooth.
 Without them, you risk the infection spreading to adjacent teeth.
 Typically, the only root canal alternative is to have your tooth extracted.
 But creating extra space in your bite can lead to other complications, such as bone loss and crooked teeth.
 Aesthetically, functionally, and financially, getting a root canal is the best treatment for your smile.

 Looking for the Best New Jersey Root Canal Dentist?